 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

-HEIRLOOM.
-Thought to be extinct for decades, this corn was rediscovered in Inman, SC by former Sow True Seed employee, Angie Lavezzo.
-After some historical digging and verification by Food Historian Dr. David Shields, we are very proud to be reintroducing this long lost variety to the public for the first time since 1951.
-This corn was stewarded by Mr. Manning Farmer on his land in the Dark Corner area of Inman, South Carolina for most of his 99 years.
-First grown by his uncle and his father, Mr. Farmer had been growing and keeping this seed pure since the 1940's and we are very grateful to him for it.
+Thought to be extinct for decades, Cocke’s Prolific corn was rediscovered in Inman, SC by then Sow True Seed manager, Angie Lavezzo.
+After some historical digging and verification by food historian Dr. David Shields, we are very proud to be reintroducing this variety to the public for the first time since 1951.
+This corn was stewarded by Mr. Manning Farmer on his land in the Dark Corner region of South Carolina for most of his 99 years.
+First grown by his uncle and his father, Mr. Farmer had been growing and keeping this seed pure since the 1940's, and we are very grateful to him for it.

 SMALL FARM GROWN by Bender Farms, Norlina NC

 Packet weight - 1/4 lb

 Voted into the Slow Foods Ark of Taste for 2019!

 |Seed Depth||Direct Seed Spacing||Soil Temp.
 Range||Days to Sprout|

 |Mature Spacing||Sun Requirement||Frost Tolerance||Days to Harvest|